 If a listing doesn’t have a reserve, you’ll see a “No Reserve” tag along with a “No Reserve” text near the bidding box.
 If you don’t see this text, that auction has a reserve price.
 Reserve prices are not published, and we ask that buyers refrain from asking sellers about reserve pricing during the auction.
 The only time you’ll know if the reserve is met is if the car sells at auction close.

 If you’re the high bidder on a car where the reserve isn’t met, we’ll work with the seller and the buyer in an attempt to find a sale price that’s suitable for both parties.
 If we’re able to reach an agreement, we’ll put the buyer and seller in contact – and our fee drops to 2.5%.

 At the conclusion of the auction, both the buyer and seller are given each other’s contact information to complete the transaction.
 Read more about Finalizing the Transaction.

-As you review these options, please be sure to verify that a general timeline would work for the seller prior to bidding.
+Please be sure to verify that a general timeline would work for the seller before bidding.
 Some sellers may be happy to store the car briefly to allow you time to pick it up, and may also be willing to bring the car to a nearby location for it to be loaded onto a shipping truck.
 Note that title transfers, paying off loans, etc. may take a little bit of time.
 When in doubt, contact the seller and make sure the timing works for them!